kennynahh/uw-reality-labs/README.md

 ### Drivers

 SteamVR is the only universal platform with accessible driver SDKs (from Valve's OpenVR).
-It is an easy choice to pick for an open-source project.
+It is an easy choice for an open-source VR project.
 The drivers for Reality from Scratch can be found [here](https://github.com/kennynahh/reality-from-scratch/tree/main/drivers).
+We use them in conjunction with the FastIMU Arduino library.

 ### Lenses